ibm-cloud-docs/activity-tracker/templates-archiving.md

 | `Server errors (5XX)` | Reports server errors for 1 bucket.
 Shows any requests that have a response reason code (RC) value of 5XX. |
 | `Unauthorized access` | Reports unauthorized attempts to access your archives and manage 1 bucket.
 Checks reason codes 403 and 401.|
 | `Partial content`     | Reports errors uploading an object in multiple parts into 1 bucket so you can find out when data is not complete. |
-{: caption="Table 2.
-Bucket monitoring predefined views" caption-side="bottom"}
+{: caption="Bucket monitoring predefined views" caption-side="bottom"}

 To use these views, you must customize them by entering the bucket name.
 {: note}